-At the age of 27, Jesse is a four-year pro.
-A rising young contender at 168 pounds – ranked No. 1 by the WBO – he is a former amateur standout.
-He was a gold medalist at the 2011 U.S. National Championships and National Golden Gloves Championships.
+At the age of 28, Jesse is a five-year pro.
+A talented young contender at 168 pounds, he is a former amateur standout – a gold medalist at the 2011 U.S. National Championships and National Golden Gloves Championships.

-He comes from a strong family boxing tradition – he is the son of former middleweight contender Eugene “Cyclone” Hart, and Jesse’s uncle and his father’s uncle and a cousin were all boxers.
+He comes from a strong family boxing tradition – Jesse is the son of former middleweight contender Eugene “Cyclone” Hart, who fought the best in his division and retired in 1982 with a record of 30-9-1, 28 KOs.
+Jesse’s uncle and his father’s uncle and a cousin were also boxers.

-Jesse stayed active with three fights in 2015 and two in 2016, and made great progress – he stepped up to 10-round status for the first time, stepped up in level of opposition, and gave impressive performances.
+Jesse stayed active with three fights in 2015 and two in 2016, and made good progress – he stepped up to 10-round status for the first time, stepped up his level of opposition, and gave impressive performances.

-Regarding his training, Jesse said, “There’s a lot of good fighters in Philly for sparring, but the type of work that I bring, people don’t want to do it.
+Regarding his training, Jesse said in an earlier interview, “There’s a lot of good fighters in Philly for sparring, but the type of work that I bring, people don’t want to do it.
 They feel like it’s a fight when I’m sparring, so we do have to bring guys in.

 “My father – with my pro career, he’s growing not only as a father but as a trainer.
 Before it was just ‘do it his way,’ but now he trusts some of my decisions, my instincts in the ring.
 My dad is going to be one of the best trainers in boxing, not only in Philadelphia, but the world.